ekimmagrann/hubitat-elkm1/README.md

 After the app and all desired drivers are loaded into Hubitat Elevation, Go to 'Apps'

-Click 'Load New Apps'
+Click 'Add User App'

-Select 'Elk M1 Application' under 'User Apps'
+Select 'Elk M1 Application'.
+Search for it if necessary.

 Enter your information into the settings fields

 Click Next

-You may begin mapping your individual zones
+You may begin mapping your individual devices.

 Click Next